dTile/tiler/README.md

 ###
 ```
 // vanilla JS
-//
+var tile = new DT.Tile(2,50,50);
+or
+var tile = new DT.Tile(25050);
+or
-var geoJSON = DT.perimJSON(25050,3);
+var tile = DT.find(0,0,2);

-//get a perimeter of threshold 3 around "Null Island" in zoom level 2;
+ // Intantiate a tile that encloses "Null Island" in granularity level 2
-//
+tile.p=6; //set the decimal precision of the bounding coordinates to 6;

-var tile = DT.dtXYZ(51,51,2)
+var tbox = tile.surround(10);
+//instantiate a tile box that surrounds tile with 10 tiles in each side;

 console.log(tile.coords);
-//Get the tile located 51 tiles south of the north pole and one tile east to the meridian at zoom level 2
-//In zoom level 2 the map is split to 100x100 tiles;
+console.log(tbox.coords);
+//print the corners' coordinates

+console.log(tbox.gridJSON);
+//createprint the corners' coordinates

 ```